EnergyCube/RolePlay_Notes/README.md

 After that open the PHP API (api.php)\
 => Create all tables\
 => Create a new user inside a group

-## 📖 Notes
-This project was developed as part of a hub project at Epitech.\
-RolePlay Notes PHP API is not OpenSource yet.

 ## 💻Build the Client